-How to best protect yourself and your baby.
+An expert midwife on how to best protect yourself and your baby

 COVID-19 is a new virus and research into it is ongoing.
 We will update this article as new information becomes available.